solobits/solobits.github.io/_posts/2020_06_16-statemgmt-get.md

   }
 }

-## Create your Viewmodel/Controller
+## Create your ViewModel/Controller
-Our Viewmodel will have our business logic.
-Create getters and setters for counter variable.
+Our ViewModel will have our business logic.
+Create getters and setters for the counter variable.

 class CounterViewmodel extends GetController {
   int _counter = 0;